Forensic Psychology

 How We Can Help

-At Forensic Psyciatric Associates Medical Corporation (fpamed), our expert psychologists can aid the trier of fact by offering expert opinion in a court of law.
-We take measures to insure that the opinion we offer are as objective as possible and do not offer opinions that are merely possible.
-We are diligent in our practice to insure that we do not offer opinions that are subjective or speculative.
-Opinions are only given if they can be done with a reasonable degree of psychological or medical certainty.
+At Forensic Psychiatric Associates, LP (fpamed), our expert forensic psychologists and autism experts can aid the trier of fact by offering expert opinion in a court of law.
+We take measures to ensure that the opinions we offer are as objective as possible and do not offer opinions that are merely possible.
+Our forensic psychologists and other experts are diligent in our practice to ensure that we do not offer opinions that are subjective or speculative.

 Our Areas of Expertise

-Our psychologists apply their expertise in a number of legal matters in both criminal and civil law.
+Our forensic psychologists and autism experts apply their expertise in a number of legal matters, in both criminal and civil law.

 Criminal law issues frequently addressed include: